 No risk matched betting in the USA

-So now you know a little more, let’s look at whether no risk match betting is a viable way for Americans to make money online.
+So now you have a better understanding, let’s look at whether no risk match betting is a viable way for Americans to make money online.

 First off, let’s look at the legality of matched betting in the US.

 Another popular question we get asked is whether matched betting is legal in the US.
 As of 14th May 2018, sports betting is now legal in the US!

 The Supreme Court concluded their ruling into sports betting on Monday 14th May 2018 by striking down the somewhat failed PASPA act of 1992 that banned all sports betting on a federal level.

 ‘The legalisation of sports gambling requires an important policy choice, but the choice is not ours to make.
 Congress can regulate sports gambling directly, but if it elects not to do so, each state is free to act on its own.’

 For individuals living in the USA, this now makes matched betting legal on a federal level at least.